Transport Safety

 Award ceremony to commend drivers who have remained accident-free for various lengths of time

-Yamato Transport also commended 2,511 locations that achieved zero accidents or disasters for a one-year period as Safety Excellence Offices.
-(FY2022)
+In the FY2024, Yamato Transport also commended 2,284 locations that achieved zero accidents or disasters for a one-year period as Safety Excellence Offices.

 G Mark (Motor Truck Transportation Business Operator Safety Assessment Project) is a certification system operated by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT) which certifies business locations that achieve safety excellence.
 The program certifies business establishments that work actively to ensure transportation safety, from the viewpoint of making it easier for users to choose businesses that maintain high standards of safety.
 The Japan Trucking Association-a government-designated organization for the establishing order in the motor vehicle (freight) transportation industry-has set 38 assessment criteria, based on which business operators are certified by the organization's safety evaluation committee.

-For details of G Mark certification status at each company, please see our ESG data.
+For information on the status of acquiring G Mark certification at each company, please refer to our ESG Data page.

-With the aim of improving the driving safety of its professional drivers, maintaining Companywide safety awareness, and improving driving techniques, Yamato Transport has been holding the Yamato Transport Nationwide Safety Meet since 2012.
-In 2023, four years after the meet was last held, 36 drivers were chosen from over 60,000 across five Yamato Group companies to compete over safe driving skills and knowledge.
+With the aim of improving the driving safety of its professional drivers, maintaining Groupwide safety awareness, and improving driving techniques, Yamato Transport has continued to hold the Yamato Group Nationwide Safety Competition since 2012.
+In FY2023, 36 drivers were chosen from over 60,000 across five Yamato Group companies to compete over safe driving skills and knowledge.

 Internal Driver Contest